Meta-Referential Games to Learn Compositional Learning Behaviours: Introduction

+\textbf{Compositional Learning Behaviours as Symbolic Behaviours.} \cite{santoro2021symbolic} states that a symbolic entity does not exist in an objective sense but solely in relation to an ``\textit{interpreter who treats it as such}'', and thus the authors argue that there exists a set of behaviours, i.e. \textit{symbolic behaviours}, that are consequences of agents engaging with symbols.
+Thus, in order to evaluate artificial agents in terms of their ability to collaborate with humans, we can use the presence or absence of symbolic behaviours.
 The authors propose to characterise symbolic behaviours as receptive, constructive, embedded, malleable, separable, meaningful, and graded.
-In this work, we will primarily focus on the receptivity and constructivity aspects in the sense that, respectively, agents should be able to receive new symbolic conventions in an online fashion (e.g. when a child introduces an adult to their toys' names, the adults are able to discriminate between those new names upon the next usage), and agents should be able to form new symbolic conventions also in an online fashion (e.g. when in novel situations that require collaborations, two human teammates can come up with novel referring expressions to easily discriminate between different events occurring), both in ways that support the collaboration.
-We employ the term online here to imply 'over the course of a single episode', which is in opposition to offline, where training can occur over a timescale bigger than that of a single episode, as defined in the reinforcement learning literature.
-Thus, we propose to develop a benchmark that tests the abilities of artificial agents to engage in receptive and constructive behaviours, for starters, and the current paper will primarily focus on testing for CLBs.
+In this work, we will primarily focus on the receptivity and constructivity aspects.
+Receptivity aspects amount to the fact that the agents should be able to receive new symbolic conventions in an online fashion.
+For instance, when a child introduces an adult to their toys' names, the adults are able to discriminate between those new names upon the next usage.
+Constructivity aspects amount to the fact that the agents should be able to form new symbolic conventions in an online fashion.
+For instance, when facing novel situations that require collaborations, two human teammates can come up with novel referring expressions to easily discriminate between different events occurring.
+Both aspects reflect to abilities that support collaboration.
+Thus, we develop a benchmark that tests the abilities of artificial agents to perform receptive and constructive behaviours, and the current paper will primarily focus on testing for CLBs.